 ” Bit Cryptor leverages advanced AV evasion techniques. “

 There is no single vector for contamination used by Bit Cryptor.
 The malicious code injection might take place due to a social engineering attack or the activity of an exploit kit.
+Some reports say that users of crytpocurrency exchanges where targeted by this malware.
+To be on the safe side, it is recommended to visit sites like cryptohead.io and read useful tips on how to buy and sell crypto safely.
 Whereas security awareness and plain caution might prevent the former workflow and keep the user from opening some contagious email attachment, the latter scenario makes the machine a low-hanging fruit.

 On the initial stage of the compromise, the virus adds its process bclock.exe to the startup list, scans the HDD for files of interest, deletes their previous versions if any, and encrypts them.
 It then changes the desktop wallpaper to a spooky dark image reading “Your files have been encrypted”.
 The main console of the malign program provides essential details of the attack and contains a number of clickable options, including the “Show encrypted files” and “Decrypt one file for free” buttons.
 The GUI also displays a unique Bitcoin address to which the ransom of 1 Bitcoin must be paid for file recovery.
 The clock ticking at the top left counts down 72 hours (3 days) before the ransom increases by 1 Bitcoin.

 Essentially, what happens if the victim does submit the payment is they are provided with two files: one with the personal decryption key along with the IV, and the other being a ZIP archive with a tool called “BitCryptor backup decrypter”.
 Reportedly, file recovery actually works if the ransom is sent to the criminals, and yet that’s not a very pleasing thing to know after you got ripped off.